-Mentors who have been involved in the project before have included paramedics, physiotherapists, doctors, midwives, childcare workers, nurses, bio medical scientists, vets, dentists, and many more!
+Mentors who have been involved in the project before have included paramedics, physiotherapists, doctors, midwives, childcare workers, nurses, biomedical scientists, vets, dentists, and many more!

 How does it work?

 The project supports young people to build on their aspirations and gain knowledge and skills to help them move forward towards a career of their choice.
 Our focus is on life science careers, but we also help people to gain more generic skills like confidence, which will help them to start out on their career pathway.
-Support is all provided through online mentoring, and we particularly try to support young people who will find it more difficult to get the support they need, because no-one in their family or networks has followed the path that they would like to pursue.
+Support is all provided through online mentoring, and we particularly try to support young people who will find it more difficult to get the support they need, because no-one in their family or wider support network has followed the path that they would like to pursue.

 Everything is done online, a bit like instant messaging, but a bit less ‘instant’!

 Any young person who signs up will be matched with an expert in the area that they’re considering for a career.
 This expert is called a mentor.
-The young person is then known as a mentee.

 - studying, managing exams